-SNAPSHOT Take a snapshot (black and white) of the current screen and sends it to the capture file if one exists.
-Can be used for test documentation and system testing.
+SNAPSHOT Take a snapshot (black and white) of the current screen and sends it to the capshowing actual source code and disassembled code.

-SOURCE If a valid map file has been loaded, this command will toggle between showing actual source or disassembled memory while viewing code space represented in the source code.
+SOURCE If a valid map file has been loaded, the SOURCE command will toggle between for source code that is not present in the current directory.

-SOURCEPATH Either uses the specified filename or prompts the user for the DOS path to search for source code that is not present in the current directory.
+SOURCEPATH Either uses the specified filename or prompts the user for the DOS path to search